-- Delete the Values layer from the Delete the Values layer from the Values. - In the C Treeview right-click on Short Term Loss and select the Set Active option. - With no features selected right-click in a blank part of the graphics window and select Diagrams to add the diagrams layer to the Treeview.
+- Delete the Values layer from the Delete the Delete the Values layer from the Delete the Delete - In the Treeview right-click on Short Term Loss and select the Set Active option. - With no features selected right-click in a blank part of the graphics window and select Diagrams to add the diagrams layer to the Treeview.